ArenaHernandez/MNIST-Handwritten-Digit-Recognition/README.md

 - Finally, a Dense layer with 10 units and a 'softmax' activation function is added for the output layer, representing the 10 classes (digits 0-9).
 - The model is compiled using the Adam optimizer, sparse categorical crossentropy loss function, and accuracy as the evaluation metric.

-# **Note:** This is just an example architecture and compilation.
-Feel free to experiment with different architectures, hyperparameters, and optimization techniques to improve model performance.

 # Handwritten Digit Recognition using Neural Networks

 ## Overview